 Score Change: The score improved from 3 to 4 because citizens are largely free to discuss political topics without fear of surveillance or retribution.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 8 / 12

 E1.
 Is there freedom of assembly?
 3 / 4

 Freedom of assembly is constitutionally guaranteed, and while it is generally respected in practice, some laws can be invoked to restrict peaceful gatherings.
-Demonstrations aimed at “questioning constitutional order” or disparaging the reputations of the head of state and other government officials are prohibited.
+Demonstrations deemed to be “questioning constitutional order,” or disparaging the reputations of the head of state and other government officials, are prohibited.
 Demonstrations must be authorized in advance, and laws restrict how close they can be to government buildings and critical infrastructure.